wwjholmes/job_parser/README.md

 ```
 <JobText>working-from-home, working_from_home, working from home, Physician, Engineer From: Company: </JobText>
 ```
-2. Assume your keywods list is words = ["Physician", "Engineer", "working-from-home", "working_from_home"] multi_words = ["working from home"]
+2. Assume your keywords list is (no special characters in keywords list) words = ["Physician", "Engineer"] multi_words = ["working from home"]